Is it possible to be addicted to food?

 It is hard to be addicted to drugs, gambling or alcohol.
 But these are things you don't need to stay alive.
 However, can you think of being addicted to food?
 Is this even possible to be addicted to something you need to stay alive?
 Experts say it is possible.

-They also discovered that food and drug addicts got something else in common, They all have fewer receptors for dopamine.
-Dopamine is also called the feel good hormone.
-Due to that, the experts believe that people who are addicted to food might need to eat more to feel good than other people.
+They also discovered that food and drug addicts got something else in common.
+They all have fewer receptors of dopamine.
+Dopamine is also called the feel-good hormone.
+Due to that, experts believe that people who are addicted to food might need to eat more to feel good than other people.

 Are you addicted to food?

 The brain makes humans who are addicted to food feel a way greater pleasure from eating and makes them less aware of their other body parts.
 To make it even worse they got the same withdrawal symptoms like drug addicts.
 These can be anger, depression, irritability, moodiness and more.

 Experts estimate that three out of four overweight people are addicted to food or more exact to carbs.
 This addiction can be a result of too much insulin.
 The insulin asks you to overeat with the wrong types of food.
 Signs can be mood swings, fatigue, headache due to low blood sugar levels.

 Nonetheless, we need to eat to stay alive.
 So the question is if it is possible to control food or carb addiction.
 The answer is yes.
 Here are a few things you can do if you are addicted to food.
 Even if you aren't addicted to food, these tips can help you to lose weight.

 Write down everything you eat and how you feel at this time.
 Writing it down can help you to determine the triggers to eat this thing.
 To see what you did eat in a period can show you how much food controls your life.
 There is no need to show someone else this journal as long as you don't want to.
 But make sure you keep track of everything.
 It might shock you when you see how much you are eating- But this can help you to get in the right direction again.